Maureen Mwanawasa: Biography

-She campaigned with her husband during his 2001 elections when run for the presidency of Zambia and won the elections held on 27 December 2001 and took office on 2nd January, 2022.
+She campaigned with her husband during his 2001 elections when running for the presidency of Zambia and won the elections held on 27 December 2001 and took office on 2 January 2002.

 As early as 2006, Mwanawasa was seen as a potential candidate for president of the country, but following her husband's death she did not file as a potential candidate to represent her husband's party in the election.
 She, however, did suddenly clash against Michael Sata of the Patriotic Front when he came to pay respects to her at her husband's funeral, resulting in Sata being forced off the premises.

-She is the past president of the Organisation of African First Ladies against HIV/AIDS and founder of the Maureen Mwanawasa Community Initiative (MMCI) in 2002.
+Mwanawasa was the past president of the Organisation of African First Ladies against HIV/AIDS and founder of the Maureen Mwanawasa Community Initiative (MMCI) in 2002.
 She was also the joint owner of Mwanawasa & Company, her husband's law firm, until he entered into politics and left his private practice.

 She was awarded the International Hope Award by World Vision in 2006.

 Mwanawasa was a Jehovah's Witness, but in 2001 she was excommunicated for being actively involved in politics.
-She is currently a Baptist Christian.
+She was a Baptist Christian.

 Political career

-In May 2016, Mwanawasa announced her candidacy for Executive Mayor of Lusaka under the sponsorship of the United Party for National Development (UPND) in the 2016 general election held on August 11, 2016.
-Mwanawasa, who filed her nomination papers on May 30, 2016, received the endorsements of former President and Vice President Guy Scott, as well as former MPs Sylvia Masebo and Obvious Mwaliteta.
+In May 2016, Mwanawasa announced her candidacy for Executive Mayor of Lusaka under the sponsorship of the United Party for National Development (UPND) in the 2016 general election held on 11 August 2016.
+Mwanawasa, who filed her nomination papers on 30 May 2016, received the endorsements of former president and vice president Guy Scott, as well as former MPs Sylvia Masebo and Obvious Mwaliteta.
 She pledged to curb the city's cholera outbreaks and water shortages if elected.
 Mwanawasa also promised to clean up the city's chronic garbage and litter problems by creating a now garbage collection system, saying "Everywhere you look around in Lusaka, there is garbage and this should change starting this week when we form government.
 There is no way our beautiful city can be floating on garbage...The levels of indiscriminate disposal of garbage in Lusaka city are alarming.
 When you are on the streets of Lusaka, you look west you see garbage, you look east you see garbage, you look north, it’s garbage, you look south it’s garbage.
 This is unacceptable.
 Would you like it if your house was filled with garbage and there is bad odour all around?
 The answer is no. We need to maintain our hygiene and stay healthy and fit.
 It is our duty to keep our city clean not only for us, but also for the people visiting our city and also for the future generations."

-Mwanawasa placed second in the Lusaka mayoral election on August 11, losing to the Patriotic Front (PF) candidate, Wilson Kalumba.
+Mwanawasa placed second in the Lusaka mayoral election on 11 August, losing to the Patriotic Front (PF) candidate, Wilson Kalumba.
 Kalumba won the election with 270,161 votes, while Mwanawasa came in second place with 150,807 votes.